-The MOXI Internship requires 25-29 hours per week throughout the apprentice program.
-This regular, part-time position requires the ability to work weekends, holidays, and some early mornings and evenings; be highly energetic and timely; bend, squat, and lift up to 20 lbs; stand for extended periods of time.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-Internship hours are paid at $13 per hour.
+The MOXI internship requires an average of 20 hours per week throughout the apprentice program, with more hours anticipated during holiday breaks.
+Internship compensation begins at $13 per hour.
 Health insurance and other employment benefits are not included in the internship.
-Each intern will be given 3 paid sick days and 8 un-paid vacation days to be used during the program.
+Each intern will be given 3 paid sick days and 10 un-paid vacation days to be used throughout the program.
 MOXI interns put in practice what they learn in their coursework as they interact, through a variety of educational programs, with a diverse museum audience ranging in age from toddlers to seniors and K-12 school children and teachers.

-The MOXI Apprenticeship in Informal Science Education provides a scholarship of $500, which covers the cost of coursework and certification through UC Santa Barbara Extension.
-A requirement for the scholarship is completion of the entire one-year paid internship at MOXI.
+The MOXI Apprenticeship in Informal Science Education provides a $500 scholarship, which covers the cost of coursework and certification through UC Santa Barbara Extension.
+A requirement for the scholarship is completion of the entire paid internship at MOXI, or equivalent of 1,000 hours.
 If an apprentice fails to complete the entire internship, the full amount of the scholarship must be re-paid to MOXI.
 Other costs that are not covered by the apprentice program include health insurance, housing, food, or other expenses.

-2017-2018 apprentice cohort will consist of 6-8 apprentices.
-Cohort members are interested in a career in informal science education, planning on teaching K-12 and looking for a strong science education foundation, trying to decide between a career in science or education, or wanting to solidify their conceptual understanding of physical science and improve their problem-solving skills.
+The 2019-2020 apprentice cohort will consist of 10-12 apprentices.
+Best suited cohort members are interested in a career in informal or formal science education, planning on teaching K-12 or looking to develop a strong science education foundation, trying to decide between a career in science or education, or wanting to solidify their conceptual understanding of physical science and improve their problem-solving skills.

 The Apprentice program does not include housing.
 There are apartments and rooms for rent in Santa Barbara and surrounding communities.
 UC Santa Barbara does not provide housing for MOXI apprentices, but their Community Housing Office provides information and resources for rentals.
 Craigslist and local property management companies provide additional resources.